EVE-KILL/Killboard/QUERY.md

 ### Options

-- `sort`: Specify the sorting order.
-Use 1 for ascending, -1 for descending.
 - `limit`: Maximum number of results to return.
 - `skip`: Number of results to skip (for pagination).
 - `projection`: Specify which fields to include or exclude in the results.